Pelagic Help

 What Goes Into Every Score

-Each hourly recalculation weighs five independent factors simultaneously:
+Each recalculation weighs six independent factors simultaneously:

 • Tidal phase — It knows that this site dives best on an incoming second-half tide, not just "high tide."
 Each site has its own ideal tidal window and a sensitivity rating — highly sensitive sites are capped at orange outside their window even when everything else looks perfect.